security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-The most precise location of a site associated with this organization.
+The longitude or OSM node ID number of the most precise location of a site associated with this organization.

 ### Type of field